markusthoemmes/kata-containers/.digitalocean/README.md

 The upstream release pipeline includes minimal validation at release time.
 In short, a [kata-deploy](../tools/packaging/kata-deploy/README.md) container image is build, pushed, and deployed to an Azure AKS cluster.
-App Platform deploys kata via the [doks-runtimes](https://github.com/digitalocean/doks-runtimes) package, which is validated the App Platform pre-release e2e tests before use in production.
+App Platform deploys kata via the [doks-runtimes](https://github.com/digitalocean/doks-runtimes) package, which is validated with App Platform pre-release e2e tests before use in production.
 These tests cover a broader range of scenarios than the kata-deploy validations, and we have decided to accept these as sufficient validation.